-Peanut Butter Coffee Cake is a heavenly mixture of chocolate, peanut butter, and Nutella all under a crunchy layer of a peanut streusel and dark chocolate drizzle.
+Peanut Butter Coffee Cake is a heavenly mixture of chocolate, peanut butter, and Nutella all under a crunchy layer of peanut streusel and a dark chocolate drizzle.

 Do you ever see a recipe that you just can’t get out of your mind?
 Well, this Peanut Butter Coffee Cake Recipe was that recipe for me.

 I picked up a copy of a magazine called “Southern Cast Iron” Winter 2017 edition.
 I’ve never seen this magazine before but the recipes looked amazing including the one for Peanut Butter Coffee Cake.
 I just couldn’t wait to try my hand at it.

 From the title and the photograph, I knew I was going to be using chocolate and peanut butter.
 What I didn’t realize is that it also has a layer of Nutella.
 The streusel on this baby makes it one delicious peanut butter crumb cake.